stjepanjurekovic/awesome-openusd/README.md

 ### Non-Technical Learning

 - [Book of USD](https://remedy-entertainment.github.io/USDBook/) – A less technical introduction and overview of USD and its terminology by Remedy Entertainment.
+- [Universal Scene Description in Action](https://www.manning.com/books/universal-scene-description-in-action) – Learn the fundamentals of Universal Scene Description and start creating engaging 3D scenes with Python and the OpenUSD framework

 ### Technical Learning